 His first start followed in a clash with Angers six days later, while his 20 appearances in all competitions, including a maiden goal for the Club against Nice in December 2019, helped them retain their top-flight status.

-A further four appearances have followed this campaign, with Fofana securing three clean sheets for his side ahead of his switch to Leicester City.
+A further four appearances followed at the start of 2020/21, with Fofana securing three clean sheets for his side ahead of his switch to Leicester City.
 In England, the young Frenchman swiftly carved out a reputation as one of the most exciting defenders in the Premier League.

 Alongside 28 outings in the top flight, Fofana also starred in the final of the Emirates FA Cup in May 2021 as the Foxes lifted the iconic trophy for the first time, courtesy of a 1-0 victory over Chelsea at Wembley Stadium.
 Later that month, Fofana also bagged the Club's Young Player of the Season award.